codecapsules-io/codecapsules-docs/README.md

 ## Building the static site and pushing to git

 We commit both the source (markdown) versions and the built (html) version of the site to this repo.
-The build version lives in "site".
+The built version lives in "site".
 This is automatically handled by the mkdocs Docker builder.

 Once you're happy with the changes in your local preview, build the site with